gvwilson/thirdbit/src/fiction/iffy/index.md

 A bot with a rasping voice and a smooth plastic mask for a face told stories to a circle of wide-eyed children, their parents happy to spend a pence apiece for a few moments of rest.
-Its cut-out paper puppets danced as Zuko proclaimed his love for Princess Leia while Aang raced to rescue Mumble Joe from the Terminator.
+The bot's painted tinfoil puppets danced and twirled as Zuko proclaimed his love for Princess Leia while Aang raced to rescue Mumble Joe from the Terminator.
 Two bald women who might have been twins but were probably just clones